concretecms/concretecms/INSTALL.md

 ## Simpler Installation

-concrete5.org offers hosting and will pre-install and suppport concrete5 for you:
+concrete5.org offers hosting and will pre-install and support concrete5 for you:

 	concrete5 Hosting
 	http://www.concrete5.org/hosting/